theory/justatheory/content/post/postgres/mini-summit-two.md

     *   For the community: no!
 But helped bring more awareness to the opportunities to improve the ecosystem as a community.
-    *   Saw other solutions arise around the same time, including [dbdev] and [pgxman], and Yurri at [Omnigres] is working on something as well.
+    *   Saw other solutions arise around the same time, including [dbdev] and [pgxman], and Yurii at [Omnigres] is working on something as well.
 Huge opportunity to solve this together.
     *   *Steven Miller* in chat: "I think it is very nice way to install other extensions via an extension how dbdev works"